 Generation X steadily transitioning into obscurity in 2016

-January, as trivia mavens, scholars and smarty pants in general remind us, is named for the Roman god Janus.
+January, as trivia mavens, scholars and smarty pants in general know, is named for the Roman god Janus.
 Equipped with two heads, he looks to the past – the year just ended – and greets the future – the year beginning.

 Marketing world celebrated the season with steely-eyed hindsight about 2015 winners and losers and bold assertions for the coming year.
 You know, Sky-Writing Drones: The Hot New Mobile Ad Trend For 2016.

-According to old Mad Men dogma, as consumers exit the 18-49 demo their adaptability shrivels at the stroke of midnight on their 50th birthday.
-No longer worth active targeting, they are banished to the Boomer Triangle – that hazy half-world from which no traveler returns.
+According to obsolete mid-century dogma, as consumers exit the 18-49 demo their adaptability shrivels overnight.
+No longer worth active targeting, they are banished to a foggy no-man’s land from which no traveler returns and in which “old” Boomers rule.

-By the end of 2016 the population of blacklisted Gen Xers will exceed all but three of 381 U.S. Metropolitan Statistical Areas (MSAs).
+By the end of 2016 blacklisted Gen Xers will exceed all but three of 381 U.S. Metropolitan Statistical Areas (MSAs).
 Only New York, Los Angeles and Chicago have more people.

 That’s throwing away more customers than live in Dallas, or Houston, or Philadelphia, or Washington DC, or Miami, or Atlanta, or Boston – and almost twice the population of San Francisco, or Phoenix, or Detroit, or … okay, okay, you get the picture.